Chancellor of Germany: History of the office (pre-1949)

+In Nazi Germany the office of Reichskanzler was never formally abolished, but instead combined with the office of Reichspräsident.

+On August 1, the day before Reichspräsident Paul von Hindenburg's death, the Hitler cabinet passed a law merging the offices of Reich Chancellor and Reich President in the person of Hitler.
+This law came into force upon Hindenburg's death.

+In May 1949, four years after the End of World War II in Europe, the Basic Law of the Federal Republic of Germany, aka West Germany, revived the office of Bundeskanzler.

+The reunification of Germany (3 October 1990) continued the Basic Law of the Federal Republic for the reunited German state, including the office of chancellor.

-The role of the chancellor has varied during the different eras.
+The role of chancellor has varied during different eras.
 From 1867 to 1918, the chancellor was the only responsible minister at the federal level.
-He was appointed by the Bundespräsidium, (i.e. the Prussian king; since 1871 called Emperor).
+He was appointed by the Bundespräsidium, (i.e. the King of Prussia; the Emperor of Germany from 1871).
 The state secretaries (Staatssekretäre) were civil servants subordinate to the chancellor and similar to ministers.
-Besides his executive duties, the constitution gave the chancellor only one function: presiding over the Bundesrat (Federal Council), the representative organ of the states (which together with the Reichstag was the Reich's lawmaking body).
-The chancellor was also nearly always minister president of Prussia.
-Indirectly, this gave him the power of the Bundesrat, including to dissolve parliament.
+Besides his executive duties, the constitution gave the chancellor only one function: presiding over the Bundesrat (Federal Council), the representative organ of the various German states.
+The chancellor was also nearly always Minister President of Prussia, which was the largest and dominant state in the Empire.
+Indirectly, this gave him the power of the Bundesrat, including to dissolve the parliament and call for elections.

 Although effective government was possible only in cooperation with the Reichstag, the results of the elections had at most an indirect influence on the chancellorship.
-Only in October 1918 was the constitution changed to require that the chancellor have the trust of parliament.
-Some two weeks later, Chancellor Max von Baden declared the abdication of the emperor and, although he lacked the constitutional authority, handed over his office to Friedrich Ebert of the revolutionary Council of the People's Deputies.
+By October 1918 on the verge of disastrous defeat in the First World War, was the Empire's 1871 constitution changed and reformed, to require that the chancellor have the confidence of parliament (as in the UK House of Commons and other European parliamentary democracies).

+On 9 November 1918, Chancellor Max von Baden declared the abdication of the emperor Wilhelm II without having been authorized to do so by Wilhelm.

+Wilhelm had left Berlin on 29 October to travel to Spa, Belgium where the Oberste Heeresleitung resided.